 All bookings are non transferable and non refundable.
 As much notice as possible is appreciated if you have to cancel for any reason.

-For lessons only, if we receive a minimum of 72 hours notice, the lesson can be re-arranged to another time within the next 2 months.
-If we are given less than 72 hours notice, the lesson cannot be changed to another date.
+For lessons only, if we receive a minimum of 7 days notice the lesson can be re-arranged to another time within the next 2 months, subject to availability.
+If we are given less than 7 days notice, the lesson cannot be changed to another date.
+Please note we cannot guarantee a replacement date.
 It is much appreciated if you could please always let us know if you cannot make a lesson or event, even at the last minute.
 Our terms and conditions are available on our booking site prior to taking payment.